U.S. war games in Kim Jong Un's backyard trigger 'nuclear war' warning

 Pyongyang said Vigilant Ace was being staged at a time "when insane President Trump is running wild" and it also condemned South Korea as "puppet war maniacs."

-The Air Force said the exercises were "not in response to any incident or provocation" and pointed out that the two countries engage in war games every year.
+The Air Force said the exercises were "not in response to any incident or provocation" and pointed out that the U.S. and South Korea engage in war games every year.

 But this latest round, which runs until Friday, comes less than one week after North Korea's latest test of what appeared to be an intercontinental ballistic missile, or ICBM.